NinjaCoder90/Design-Pattern-Facade/README.md

 ##FACADE DESIGN PATTERN
 Structural Patterns: deal with the composition of classes or objects.
-Facade pattern hides the complexities of the system and provides an interface to the client using which the client can access the system.
+Facade pattern hides the complexities of the system and provides an interface where the client can access to the system.
 This type of design pattern comes under structural pattern as this pattern adds an interface to existing system to hide its complexities.